 Starter- 670 Grams

-Water- 570 (must be adjusted for the grain moisture)
+Water- 570 (adjust for the grain moisture by experience- see below)

 Honey or Agave- 50 (optional)

 Add flour.
 Knead in machine for 16 minutes at low speed (default)